 Mary L. Nohl Fund Fellowship Program

-The Lynden administers the Greater Milwaukee Foundation’s Mary L. Nohl Fund Fellowships for Individual Artists program.
-The program, funded by the Greater Milwaukee Foundation’s Mary L. Nohl Fund and Joy Engine, has two components.
+The program, funded by the Greater Milwaukee Foundation’s Mary L. Nohl Fund, has two components.
 The fellowship program provides unrestricted funds for Established and Emerging artists to create new work or complete work in progress.
 The Greater Milwaukee Foundation’s Mary L. Nohl Fund Suitcase Export Fund for Visual Art was created to help artists with the cost of exhibiting their work outside the four-county area (Milwaukee, Waukesha, Ozaukee, Washington).
 Both programs are open to practicing artists residing in the four-county area.
-One hundred and twenty-one fellowships have been awarded since the program began in 2003.
+One hundred and thirty-one fellowships have been awarded since the program began in 2003.

-• Saturday, September 23, 2023, 10-11 am.
-This session is free, but you must register in advance.
-Click here to watch a recording of the Q&A.
+The workshop is free, but you must register in advance.
+Click here to register.

 If you are unable to attend the workshop or Q&A sessions on Zoom, they will be recorded and posted to this page.